SkylineCommunications/dataminer-docs/connector-help/connector_help/Audiocodes Mediant 2000.md

 This page contains two tables:

 - The **trunk settings table**, with the E1's framing method, administrative status, line code, etc.
-- The **trunk status table**,a read-only table showing the LED color and status on the device panel.
+- The **trunk status table**, a read-only table showing the LED color and status on the device panel.

 ### Trunk Utilization